reverentgeek/okta.github.io/_source/_posts/2019-07-03-spring-boot-jpa.md

 The first section of the properties file is the Okta configuration.
 Earlier, you copied a few items including your Okta Web Application's *client id*, *client secret*, and *authorization server issuer URL*.
 Paste those values into the `application.properties` file.

-The next section is the MySql configuration.
+The next section is the MySQL configuration.
 Replace the values inside the `{}` with the appropriate database name, user, and password.
-Note, you will have to replace the whole data source URL if you are not running MySql locally.
+Note, you will have to replace the whole data source URL if you are not running MySQL locally.

 The following line in the properties file is very important: `spring.jpa.hibernate.ddl-auto=create`